debjganguly/debjganguly/README.md

 ## 👨‍💻 About Me
 - ✨ I am a first year CSE Student at KIIT.
-- 🎯 AIM - I want to pave my path into competitive programming and development.
+- 🎯 AIM - Aiming to pave my path into competitive programming and development.
 - 📫 Reach me at: debjganguly@gmail.com

 ## 🛠️ Tech Stack